haaranenjarmo/hack.this/README.md

-# Hack the domain controller in Azure
+# How to hack the domain controller in Azure
 Script, steps and REMEDIATION